PhilMele/M1Project/README.md

    Leaving the design as is, there would be a "Book a Call" repeated 3 times across the row.

    To make this more astheticly pleasing, these buttons are hidden at 768px and a single "Book a Call" button is displayed under the row.
-This is discussed further in <a name="cta-container">here</a>.
+This is discussed further in [here](#cta-container).

    ### 3.9 Index Page Row <a name="index-row"></a>
    The index page is slightly different than the other pages.